+• how to divide the energy intake during the day:

+- Breakfast: 15-20%

+- Morning snack: 5%

+- Lunch: 35-40%

+- Afternoon snack 5%

+- Dinner 30-35%

-- How to divide the energy intake during the day: - Breakfast, Morning snack, Lunch, Afternoon snack, and Dinner. - For breakfast and snacks and how they should be composed, see Learning Unit about it that will be taught further.(LU 4,5,11) - For snacks, it is recommended to have a portion of fresh fruit/ a yogurt/ two biscuits (dry biscuits, not cookies). - Underline how meal schedule could differ from one person to another, depending on their daily need (e.g. sport, fixed school meal time)
+- for lunch, dinner and breakfast and how they should be composed, see Learning Unit about it that will be taught further.

+- For snacks, it is recommended to have a portion of fresh fruit/ a yogurt/ two biscuits (dry biscuits, not cookies).

+• underline how meal schedule could differ from one person to another, depending on their daily need (e.g., sport, fixed school meal time)

-Draw a clock, color, with different colors for each meal (breakfast, morning snack, lunch, afternoon snack, dinner) the wedge/time interval in which you usually have a meal.
+Draw a clock, colour, with different colours for each meal (breakfast, morning snack, lunch, afternoon snack, dinner) the wedge/time interval in which you usually have a meal.
 Any meals missing?
+At what hours you usually have meals?